stephanenicolas/RoboDemo/README.md

 or new interactions not covered by Android UI Guidelines.

 RoboDemo eases creating showcases / explaining / demonstrating of such activities to users.
-It will display an overlay activity to illustrate the `Activity` under showcase.
-The explanations consist of a serie of points to click on and their associated labels.
+It will display an overlay to illustrate the `Activity` under showcase.
+The explanations consist of a series of points to click on and their associated labels.
 The  `Activity` under showcase is dimmed and the showcase highlights transparent areas to point views or positions users have to click.

-Creation of `DemoActivity` is straightforward, have a look at the sample to put in place RoboDemo in your own app :
+Creation of `DemoFragment` is straightforward, have a look at the sample to put in place RoboDemo in your own app :

-1. create a `DemoActivity`, using a custom `DrawAdapter`
+1. create a `DemoFragment`, use a custom xml layout
 2. in the `Activity` undershowcase, pass views or coordinates and their associated labels.

-RoboDemo has been designed to be convinient.
+RoboDemo has been designed to be convenient.

 To learn more, visit [RoboDemo Starter Guide](https://github.com/stephanenicolas/RoboDemo/wiki/RoboDemo-Starter-Guide) and [browse RoboDemo Javadocs online](http://stephanenicolas.github.com/RoboDemo/apidocs/index.html).